 This cookie will be set from google analytics but with a lifetime of 0 seconds.
-If you use userdefined reports inside google analytics this cookie has a lifetime of 2 years.
-But since Seco/Warwick is not using those kind of reports the cookie is set and immediately deleted.
+If you use user-defined reports inside google analytics this cookie has a lifetime of 2 years.
+But since Seco/Warwick is not using those kinds of reports the cookie is set and immediately deleted.

 |Third Party||0 seconds|

 |snap engage||SnapABugRef||tracking of origin and site entry||Third Party Persistent||120 min|

 |snap engage||SnapABugChatSession||tracking of chat in progress||Third Party Persistent||16 min|